 Pensacola is a little unusual as gay travel destinations go.
 In late May, the city is the site of Pensacola Gay Memorial Day Weekend Celebration which draws huge crowds of gay revelers from Atlanta, New Orleans, and other major southeast destinations.

 The rest of the year, however, this relatively conservative small city in the Florida panhandle has a small and quiet, even discreet, gay community.
 The region's warm climate and beaches attract retirees and the military has a relatively small, though very significant, presence in Pensacola.

-Those in the gay community in Pensacola have become far more visible in recent years, in part because Memorial Day weekend has shown the value of GLBT tourism dollars.
-One example of this increased visibility is that there's now a Pensacola Gay Pride held each June, organized by the local GLBT organization, Gay Grassroots Northwest Florida.
+Those in the gay community in Pensacola have become far more visible in recent years, in part because Memorial Day weekend has shown the value of LGBTQ tourism dollars.
+One example of this increased visibility is that there's now a Pensacola Gay Pride held each June, organized by the local LGBTQ organization, Gay Grassroots Northwest Florida.

 Pensacola is just an hour southeast of Mobile, Alabama, which also has several fun gay bars and clubs in its downtown historic district.

 Many Pensacola restaurants, events, and bars are gay-friendly and are yet another reason for visiting this Florida panhandle community.

 Pensacola Gallery Night is an ideal time to head for downtown Pensacola.
 Galleries, boutiques, restaurants, and bars open their doors to the night air as visitors and locals flood the streets to enjoy music, art, and cuisine.

 You'll find café tables set out on the brick sidewalks where you can enjoy a coffee or cocktail and listen to live music.
 After the event ends, usually around 9 p.m., you'll find that many restaurants and bars stay open longer to attract the later-evening crowds.